TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

 ViewHelpers:
    The XML elements that start with `f:` like `<f:if>` etc. are standard ViewHelpers.
-   It is also possible to define custom viewhelper, for example `<foo:bar foo="bar">`.
+   It is also possible to define custom ViewHelpers, for example `<foo:bar foo="bar">`.
 A corresponding file `ViewHelpers/BarViewHelper.php` with the methods `initializeArguments` and `render` contains the HTML generation logic.
-   View helpers are Fluid components which make a function call to PHP from inside of the templates.
+   ViewHelpers are Fluid components which make a function call to PHP from inside of a template.
    TYPO3 adds some more ViewHelpers for TYPO3 specific functionality.
 And, you can :ref:`write your own <t3extbasebook:developing-a-custom-viewhelper>`.